 It’s easy to slack off on fitness when the temperature drops.
 Full disclosure, I slack off my fitness routine all the time, no matter the weather.
-I always regret it though and whenever I get back on my game, I immediately feel 100 times better.
-This year, cold weather be damned.
-The Winter Workout will be in effect.
+I always regret it and whenever I get back on my game, I immediately feel 100 times better.

 In other words, cook more meals.
 This is a tall order for me as my kitchen is likely the last place you’ll find me.
 During the week, I talk to my food delivery guys more than I talk to my friends.
 Yeah, I said it!
 But spending more time at the cook top will serve me in several ways.

 Better food leads to a better mood and the time spent cooking will distract me from the long nights.
-I even have a slow cooker on my Fall/Winter Wish List.
-Soups, stews and pot roasts for everyone!
+Hello Fresh has become a staple in my routine.
+It’s great for menu variety and the ingredients are top tier.